kevllino/Which-of-R-or-Python-language-is-the-most-used-famous-for-Data-Science-in-Ireland-/README.md

 <ol>
 <li>For data  collection: we used Tweepy and the Meetup API.</li>
 <li>For data processing: we used pandas, numpy Python libraries and OpenRefine.</li>
-<li>FOr data visualization:  we used plotly, seaborn, matplotlib libraries.
+<li>For data visualization:  we used plotly, seaborn, matplotlib libraries.
 We more specifically implemented a Bubble chart of the evolution in meetups participation for each language meetup groups over the years (2012 to 2015).</li>
 </ol>